Do Narcissists Enjoy Kissing?

 Do Narcissists Like to be Touched?

-During the all-important Love Bombing phase, narcissists can be very touchy-feely, which all serves to hook you in, much like the kissing does.
+During the all-important Love Bombing phase, narcissists can be very touchy-feely, which serves to hook you in, much like kissing does.

 However, narcissists are in the business of taking, not giving.
 They have zero interest in touching and cuddling unless it serves a purpose for them.

 If they are in the right mood, they’re more than happy to be touched when it suits them.
-But the clause is that you are to be giving them all the attention and admiration.
+But, the clause is that you are to give them all the attention and admiration.
 They have no intention of reciprocating the tenderness.
 After all, they believe that they are gods who deserve to be worshipped at all times.

 Sometimes narcissists can play the victim when they are feeling low on supply, where they expect you to shower them with love and affection.
 But this isn’t because they’re craving physical touch, it’s because they need a hit of their favourite drug – narcissistic supply.